TelesCoop/ansible-ssh-config/README.md

 # Configure and update TelesCoop servers
+This configuration file works for Ubuntu 22.

-Run `ansible-playbook server-config.yml` to configure ssh access and global installation on TelesCoop servers.
+Run `sudo ls` then run `ansible-playbook server-config.yml` to configure ssh access and global installation on TelesCoop servers.

 Then run `ansible-playbook mail.yml` to configure server mail